linepogl/impartial-pipes/doc/Reducing/p_foreach.md

 ## p_foreach

-Partial function to apply a function to all the elements of an iterable
+Returns a partial function that applies a function to all the elements of an iterable

 ### Syntax
 ```php